The story of the cross of St James / Way of St. James – el camino de Santiago de Compostela, and the ‘field of stars’ in Spain

 It should also be noted that the St. James Cross, when placed in red on a white background, is also the most popular Christian cross of all time – a symbol of God’s protection.
 The white colour represents purity and the red colour symbolises the blood of Christ.
 The red cross over a white field was used during the Middle Ages, by the Crusaders, and the Knights Templar; it has also been the national flag of England since the 16th Century.
 Pointed crosses like the St. James Cross, were carried in ancient times by Christian pilgrims.
 They would thrust them into the ground and then kneel before them to pray.

-In 2016, over 278,000 individuals (pilgrims, walkers, cyclists, etc) completed the final 100 km walk in to Santiago and qualified for the coveted ‘Compostela’ or certificate – a memorable souvenir of a great journey and achievement.
+Every year, over 200,000 individuals (pilgrims, walkers, cyclists, etc) complete the final 100 km walk into Santiago and qualify for the coveted ‘Compostela’ or certificate – a memorable souvenir of a great journey and achievement.
 The Way of St James criss-crosses Western Europe, arriving at Santiago through Northern Spain.
 It is generally regarded as a journey of the body, mind and spirit.
 More than just a simple walk, the Camino is special because of the fellow pilgrims, the stories they share and the challenges people overcome.
 Modern pilgrims choose to do the Camino for personal, spiritual and/or religious reasons – or simply to take time out from their busy, modern lives.
 For many, the walk is to find inspiration – improving their outlook on life, bringing them into closer contact with nature and expanding their cultural horizons through contact with other pilgrims.
 Everyone experiences the journey in a different way and many keep a Saint James Cross or Concha scallop shell as a loving reminder or souvenir.

 Symbols and gifts for the Camino: